 Furnishing the Pen

-- Other Items: sticks, small logs, and flat stones give the turtles something to explore.
+- Other Items: Sticks, small logs, and flat stones give the turtles something to explore.

 If you can't build an outdoor pen you should still strive to give your turtle time outdoors.
-A large plastic pond liner or even a kids pool can make a good outdoor playpen.
+A large plastic tub or even a kid's wading pool can make a good outdoor playpen.
 Use cypress bark and soil in the bottom and add some hides and a shallow pan of water.
 Use potted plants for shade (and snacking).

 Ornate Box Turtle Modifications

 Ornate box turtles come from more arid areas and have a strong instinct to dig.
 They need lots of loose, deep soil for digging (and good safeguards against escape).
-Their pens should be planted with items such as prairie grasses, wildflowers, sagebrush and scrub oak.
+Their pens should be planted with items such as prairie grasses, wildflowers, sagebrush, and scrub oak.